5 Unhealthy and Toxic Ways People Deal with Depression

 Dating as A Means of Coping

-If you are depressed and want to start a new relationship, it is advisable that you get professional help.
-Learn some self-care techniques to take care of your mental health, before getting romantically involved with someone.
+If you want to give your best in any relationship, you have to take care of yourself first, so if you are depressed and want to start a new relationship, you should get professional help.
+Learn some self-care techniques to take care of your mental health before getting romantically involved with someone.

 With this in mind, you can give your best in the relationship and not solely rely on your partner for support and to fix you.